supki/envparse/README.markdown

 [optparse-applicative][0], but for environment variables

-See `example/Main.hs` for an example application.
+See `example/Main.hs` for an executable example

   [0]: https://hackage.haskell.org/package/optparse-applicative